ivansherbs/insights.ivansherbs.com/herbs/menstrual cramps recipe/en.md

 ## Dosage and course of treatment

 Begin 2-3 days before menstruation starts.
 Drink **1 cup** before meals **2 times daily**.
 End when menstruation is over.
+The effect is most noticeable after 2 menstruation cycles